Ceici92/CeciliasBlog/content/posts/StreetAR.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/SteetAR/UnityTextures.png?raw=true "")

-Depending on your baked texture you can also fill the normal map, heigh, occlusion etc ….
+Depending on your baked texture you can also fill the normal map, heigh, occlusion etc...
 Now, your object on the scene and its prefab should have the right materials.

 ## Animations :